Skip to main content

 Failed steps and memory

-If enabled, memory is updated whenever a step executes and requires AI.
+If enabled, memory is updated whenever a step executes and uses AI.
 Even if the test ultimately fails, Momentic still stores a memory entry for that step.
 This behavior helps tests fail consistently when there are legitimate errors.